edgecollective/edge-blog/posts/notes/co2.md

 [MAX4466 Datasheet](https://cdn-shop.adafruit.com/datasheets/MAX4465-MAX4469.pdf).

+Data from the Bayou feed, overnight Nov 27th -- Nov 28th in CSV format has a snapshot [here](https://docs.google.com/spreadsheets/d/11WYxWyIDqpz9qTyOSo6GRbPs4L-iIx42mY1tSCSNI58/edit?usp=sharing).
+This analysis is necessary because the current graphical display in Bayou is configured to who only every 10th data point;  we'd like to see the higher-density data.

 | [![](/img/co2/mic_morning_nov28.png)](/img/co2/mic_morning_nov28.png) |
 |:--:|
 | **Snapshot of mic data from the [Bayou feed](http://159.65.226.222:3000/drives/112a7b2a9d08f492a6736aba33de90c519b7966158f6a2682f9db5eb122c51de).**  Woke up at 5 AM.
 Note that pattern of sampling shown is a bit odd.
 Need to dive back in an look at how data is captured and how it should be averaged.|